szuminyu/Kickstarter/README.md

-Kickstarter: text-mining and project success.
+Kickstarter: I use text-mining to predict the success for 148000 projects on Kickstarter.

-I have done these analysis:
+I have done these analysis and visualization:

 a) identify successful projects